 Just be extra careful when swimming in Playa Montezuma, as the waves can get really strong.

 Costa Ballena is one of the prettiest beaches in Costa Rica despite its rugged nature and undeveloped surroundings.
 In English, its name translates to the Whale Coast.

 Its name came to be because of the huge number of migratory whales that go to the area seasonally.

 Costa Ballena lies in the southern region of Costa Rica, with the Pacific Ocean as its coastline.
 Visitors benefit much from the prime natural location of Costa Ballena.

 Two of the many adventures you can do here are whale watching and dolphin sighting.

-Costa Ballena consists of a group of several beaches which comprise of the towns of Dominical, Uvita and Ojochal.
+Costa Ballena consists of several beaches that comprise the towns of Dominical, Uvita, and Ojochal.